pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 ### Adding replicas

-Adding new replicas can be done by one or more `ADD PLACEMENT` subclauses:
+Adding new replicas can be done by one or more `ADD PLACEMENT` clauses:

 ```sql
 ALTER TABLE table_name